ArfatulAsif/Competitive-Programming-TopicWise/DP/Graph DP/README.md

 - ## DP on DAG (Directed Acyclic Graph):

 DP on a DAG is relatively straightforward.
 It follows a recursive DP approach, treating vertices as states.
-Since there are no cycles, there is no concern about infinite loops or overcounting when computing values for maximization, minimization, or counting paths.
+Since there are **no cycles**, there is no concern about infinite loops or overcounting when computing values for maximization, minimization, or counting paths.
 The DAG structure ensures that each state is processed in a well-defined order.

 - ## DP on Not a DAG (Not a Directed Acyclic Graph):